tikv/rfcs/text/0113-keyspace-level-gc.md

 Keyspaces can be created by setting gc_management_type = keyspace_level_gc to enable keyspace level GC, then this keyspace can calculate GC safe point by itself.

 TiKV side:
-In GC process, it parses the keyspace id from the data key, combines the keyspace meta config and the keyspace level GC safe point corresponding to the keyspace id to determine the GC safe point value of the data key and execute the GC logic.
+In GC process, it parses the keyspace id from the data key, use the keyspace meta config and the keyspace level GC safe point corresponding to the keyspace id to determine the GC safe point value of the data key and execute the GC logic.
 ## Implementation in TiKV

 1. Get keyspace meta and keyspace level GC safe point: